What About Fido?

 If a protection order is being developed for a client with a pet, KCWS will inform the client that the state of Texas allows pets to be protected by the order:

-Let's Support Both Survivors and their Pets.
+Let's Support Survivors & Their Pets.
 Fur Real.

 Pet ownership is an important factor influencing a survivor’s decision to leave their abuser and break the cycle of violence.
 Further, not only does domestic abuse have an impact on the health and wellbeing of human survivors and their children, but abuse can also substantially affect a pet’s behavior and chance for living a healthy life.